FanDuel TV: TVG (1999–2022)

-FanDuel TV was launched on July 14, 1999, as TVG (short for Television Games Network) and was founded as a joint venture of TV Guide Inc. (which at the time was owned by both Liberty Media and News Corp.), the National Thoroughbred Racing Association, and AT&T Broadband.
+The direct predecessor of FanDuel TV was TVG (short for Television Games Network), launched on July 14, 1999, as joint venture of TV Guide Inc. (which at the time was owned by both Liberty Media and News Corp.), the National Thoroughbred Racing Association, and AT&T Broadband.

 In May 2006, TVG introduced several new programs to its schedule, including Morning Line, Fandicapping, :58 Flat, Lady Luck, and Drive Time.

 The channel formerly operated a fictional betting site, TVGfree.net, which allowed it to have a presence in the fifteen states that prohibit televised and off-track betting, operating similarly to poker sites that use the .net domain to differentiate their fictional betting sites from the .com sites that allow gambling.
 The site was discontinued at the start of 2012 due to a site upgrade and currently redirects to TVG.com.

 At the end of February 2007, TVG ended its longtime affiliation with Churchill Downs Incorporated.
 On May 2, 2008, Gemstar-TV Guide was acquired by Macrovision (now TiVo Corporation) for $2.8 billion.

 Macrovision, which purchased Gemstar-TV Guide to boost the value of VCR Plus+ and electronic program guide patents, later stated that it was considering a sale of TVG, TV Guide Network, and the TV Guide print edition's namesake to other parties.

 At the end of 2008, Macrovision sold TVG to British bookmaker Betfair for $50 million.
 The deal was completed on January 27, 2009, separating the channel from the company, which acquired its founding owner in 2007.
 In February 2015, Betfair acquired TVG's sole competitor, HRTV, and began to consolidate it into TVG's facilities.
 The network was rebranded as a sister network, TVG2, in October 2015.

 In July 2018, the network announced that it was developing studio programs dedicated to sports betting.
-The U.S. Supreme Court recently struck down the Professional and Amateur Sports Protection Act of 1992, making it legal for states outside of Delaware, Oregon, Montana, and Nevada to allow sports betting.
+The U.S. Supreme Court had recently struck down the Professional and Amateur Sports Protection Act of 1992, allowing for wider state legalization of sports betting in the United States.
 Paddy Power Betfair had also recently acquired the daily fantasy sports service FanDuel with the intent to use it as its main U.S. subsidiary.
 On September 9, 2018, coinciding with the 2018 NFL season, TVG Network premiered the new Sunday morning programs The Barstool Sports Advisors and More Ways to Win.

-The network saw an increase in prominence during the COVID-19 pandemic, as the shutdown of nearly all other live sports prompted increased interest in horse racing and off-track betting at tracks that remain active.
-The limited tracks available resulted in greater prominence given to smaller tracks and meets such as Nebraska's Fonner Park and Oklahoma's Will Rogers Downs, and the network's personalities made efforts to accommodate new viewers and explain the technical terminology associated with horse racing and wagers.
-TVG also reached an agreement with the mainstream sports channel NBCSN to simulcast a block of Trackside Live on Friday, Saturday, and Sunday afternoons.
+The network saw an increase in prominence during the COVID-19 pandemic, as the shutdown of nearly all other live sports prompted increased interest in horse racing and off-track betting at tracks that remained active.
+The limited tracks available resulted in greater prominence given to smaller tracks and meets such as Nebraska's Fonner Park and Oklahoma's Will Rogers Downs, and the network's personalities made efforts to explain the technical terminology associated with horse racing and betting to accommodate new viewers.
+TVG also reached an agreement with NBCSN to simulcast a block of Trackside Live on Friday, Saturday, and Sunday afternoons.